 By Timothy Albrite

-The delegates engaged in B2B meetings with potential suppliers and business partners, aiming to establish partnerships that will allow Kenyan businesses and consumers to benefit from Italian expertise, high-quality automotive parts, and related services.
+The Italian Trade Agency (ITA) Nairobi sponsored six delegates from Kenya to attend.
+The delegates engaged in B2B meetings with potential suppliers and business partners with an aim to establish partnerships that will allow Kenyan businesses and consumers to benefit from Italian expertise, high-quality automotive parts and related services.

 Kenyan businesses interested in exploring opportunities with Italian partners are encouraged to contact the ITA Nairobi office at nairobi@ice.it.